Mental health issues such as anxiety and depression disproportionately affect women.

 While the journey to overcoming anxiety and depression is uniquely challenging for women, it is far from insurmountable.
 Attending a course of psychoanalytic psychotherapy can support your mental health by managing your psychological distress and helping reduce symptoms, so you can enjoy life again.

-Here at MTS Psychological Health, I am passionate about your mental health.
-Don’t suffer mental health issues in silence: get in touch and discover how I can help you overcome anxiety and depression, so you can live a better life.
+Here at MTS Psychological Health, I am passionate about your mental health and emotional wellbeing.
+Don’t suffer psychological issues in silence: get in touch and discover how I can help you to alleviate a range of anxiety and depression symptoms from mild to severe presentations.